-The College has a contractual agreement with Instructure (Canvas) for course management, hosting, and services.
+The College has a contractual agreement with CourseLeaf and Instructure (Canvas) for curricular/course management, hosting, and services.
+CourseLeaf has modules that support curriculum development, catalog updates, along with workflow documentation.
 Instructure provides a robust security system based on internationally recognized standards as well as redundant systems to ensure backups of all data [III.C.1_15].
 The Online Learning team meets with Instructure on a monthly basis to review new Canvas features and determine those features best meeting the needs of the College.
 Additionally, the Online Learning Office participates in the statewide California Virtual Campus that routinely assesses the course management system and manages the statewide engagement with Instructure.